 Regulations covering working hours apply to almost every business.
 Working time regulations aim to improve health and safety by controlling the hours employees work.

-Central to the working time regulations is the worker’s statutory right to a maximum average working week of 48 hours.
+Workers have a statutory right to a maximum average working week of 48 hours

 - For some special cases, the reference period is 26 weeks.